No passwords, No popups, No AI, No cost:

 A. Hi, Peter.

 From the stamping, they sound like they are made of nickel silver.
 This is a nickel alloy with no actual silver in it, that is usually silver plated.
 If it is not silver plated, it sounds like it would give you an "off" metallic taste.
-But as long as you are not eating off of them, it's probably no problem.
+But as long as you are not eating off of them, that's no problem.

 Regards,